kubernetes-retired/kubefed/docs/userguide.md

 `kubefedctl enable --federation-group string` specifies the name of the API group to use for the generated federation type.
 It is `types.federation.k8s.io` by default.
-If a new federation group is enabled, the RBAC permissions for the federation controller manager will need to be updated to include permissions for the new group.
+If a new federation group is enabled, the RBAC permissions for the kubefed controller manager will need to be updated to include permissions for the new group.

 For example, after federation deployment, `deployments.apps` is enabled by default.
 To enable